 Barbatos of the Tales Series.
 If you so much as use items in his presence, he performs a high damaging, nigh-unblockable attack on whoever receives the effects of the item (or if it affects him or all parties, whoever USED the item.)
 In another game, he punishes autoleveling by appearing before you in battle and wiping your entire party if you don't run away.
 Hell, even playing on Simple mode sometimes garners enough wrath from him that he oneshots you with any attack.

-Which makes it all the more satisfying in Tales Of Vesperia when you get to use Estelle's Force Field/Eternal Support trick to make yourself invincible and use items on him just for laughs.
+Which makes it all the more satisfying in Tales of Vesperia when you get to use Estelle's Force Field/Eternal Support trick to make yourself invincible and use items on him just for laughs.
 This is in fact more or less required since he is a Duel Boss and you have to use a Magic Lens on him for the Monster List.

 Repede can also make himself temporarily invulnerable, making the guy's Mystic Arte miss completely.

 Unreal Tournament 2004 prevents you from unlocking the three hidden characters of the single player campaigns if cheats have been used during the tournament.
 Naturally, this point is made moot once you use the cheat to unlock them anyway.

 In Conkers Bad Fur Day, the cheat code entry screen has an imp who will make fun of you for using cheat codes ("You cheating bastard!").